-*QuickSmart Awarded highest ratings in the field of Education on research Engagement and Impact by the Australian Council of Research (ARC) in its national assessment of research contribution to the broader community and the economy.
+*QuickSmart Awarded highest ratings in the field of Education on research Engagement and Impact by the Australian Research Council (ARC) in its national assessment of research contribution to the broader community and the economy.

 *In October 2020, QuickSmart was awarded the HTB Harris Award for an innovative program that has proven to successfully fulfil an educational need or problem over time.
 Professor John Pegg said: “The idea of QuickSmart is that if at-risk learners are given a genuine second-chance to succeed, the results can be life-changing.
 Many tens of thousands of learners in Australia can now testify that this statement is true for them.”